 Dr. Pollock goes on to mumble and ramble and stumble through some halfhearted condoning of increasing regulation of video games, and then finally brings it home, back to the lush, verdant county of implicitly advocating an ‘assault weapon’ ban.
-Not quite related to the original subject, but, hey, this is ‘news’ after all, it’s just a springboard for the opinions and viewpoints of talking heads.
+Not quite related to the original subject, but, hey, this is the ‘news’ after all, so it’s just a springboard for the opinionated advocacy of talking heads.

 You know, after some deep and particularly profound consideration, I’m beginning to think that, perhaps, Dr. Pollock has his own agenda here.
 Considering that Erin Burnett also has duplicitous, and decidedly antagonistic, intentions spilling out of her poorly sewn seems, it would appear that the butting of heads should commence.

 They, of course, do not.
 The illusion of civility is maintained.